auth0/docs/articles/libraries/auth0-php/basic-use.md

 ### Login

-The basic login process in Auth0-PHP uses an [Authentication Code grant](/api-auth/tutorials/authorization-code-grant) combined with Auth0's <dfn data-key="universal-login">Universal Login</dfn> page.
+The default login process in Auth0-PHP uses an [Authentication Code grant](/api-auth/tutorials/authorization-code-grant) combined with Auth0's <dfn data-key="universal-login">Universal Login</dfn> page.
 In short, that process is:

 1. A user requesting access is redirected to the Universal Login Page.
 2. The user authenticates using one of [many possible connections](https://auth0.com/docs/identityproviders): social (Google, Twitter, Facebook), database (email and password), <dfn data-key="passwordless">passwordless</dfn> (email, SMS), or enterprise (ActiveDirectory, ADFS, Office 365).
 3. The user is redirected or posted back to your application's callback URL with `code` and `state` values if successful or an `error` and `error_description` if not.
 4. If the authentication was successful, the `state` value is validated.
-5. If the `state` is valid, the `code` value is exchanged with Auth0 for an <dfn data-key="access-token">Access Token</dfn>.
+5. If the `state` is valid, the `code` value is exchanged with Auth0 for an <dfn data-key="id-token">ID Token</dfn> and/or an <dfn data-key="access-token">Access Token</dfn>.
-6. If the exchange is successful, the Access Token is used to call an Auth0 `/userinfo` endpoint, which returns the authenticated user's information.
-7. This information can be used to create an account, to start an application-specific session, or to persist as the user session.
+6. The identity from the ID token can be used to create an account, to start an application-specific session, or to persist as the user session.

 Auth0-PHP handles most of these steps automatically.
 Your application needs to: